JimmyKChoi/Variant-Sex-Chromosome-Systems-Bioclimatic-Variables/README.md

 **sensiphy_analyses.Rmd** - The second in a series of scripts acting as polished versions of the master script.
 This one focuses on the _sensiPhy_ analyses performing phylo. log regression over sets of 1000 trees from the posterior distribution for each mammal family of interest.

 to do:
-- make more figures, including with plotTree.barplot!
+- make more figures, including with plotTree.barplot! (supplemental figure needs include sensi_plot() outputs)
-- separate master script into individual sections for analysis and polish these up to allow for easy reproduction of results
 - write this paper already...

 Citations: